-- Example: Client John Doe is cited in RTZ as having exited SIP Hotel on January 1, 2022 with an unknown location.
-Client John Doe is matched to a program enrollment and move-in to Permanent Supportive Housing in the ONE System on January 15, 2022.
-The SIP Hotel Guest Exits report will display John Doe as having exited to Permanent Housing.
+- Example: Client John Doe is cited in RTZ as having exited a SIP hotel on January 1, 2022 with an unknown location.
+Client John Doe is matched to a program enrollment and move-in to permanent supportive housing in the ONE System on January 15, 2022.
+The SIP Hotel Guest Exits report will display John Doe as having exited to permanent housing.

-- Transfers between SIP Hotels are not considered exits from the SIP Hotel System, and are not reflected in the dashboard.
+- Transfers between SIP hotels are not considered exits from the SIP Hotel Program and are not reflected in the dashboard.

 - For general inquiries, contact email@example.com

 - For media inquiries, contact firstname.lastname@example.org